Notice to Retailers Regarding Sales and Use Tax Resale Certificate

 Q. WHAT PENALTIES ARE IMPOSED FOR THE IMPROPER ISSUANCE OR ACCEPTANCE OF A RESALE CERTIFICATE?

 A. Resale certificates are subject to review by the Department of Revenue Services.
 Audit assessments will be made against those accepting improperly issued certificates.
-Knowingly false statements made on resale certificates are punishable by a fine not to exceed $1,000 or by imprisonment not in excess of one year, or both.
+Knowingly false statements made on resale certificates are punishable by a fine not to exceed $2,000 or by imprisonment not to exceed one year.

-EFFECT ON OTHER DOCUMENTS: IP 93(4) issued 2/24/93 is revised to clarify department policy and may no longer be relied upon on or after the date of issuance of this informational publication.
+EFFECT ON OTHER DOCUMENTS: Notice to Retailers Regarding Use of Resale Services, L-84, (Revised 7/87), is superseded and may not be relied upon after the date of issuance of this informational publication.

 For Further Information on Connecticut Taxes: Please call the Department of Revenue Services during business hours, Monday through Friday:

 - 860-297-5962 (anywhere).

 - TTY, TDD and Text Telephone users only may transmit inquiries 24 hours a day by calling 860-297-4911.